pedromundo/MATE21/README.md

 - CUDA
 - The usual cuda headers/libs (tested with 7.5, should work with anything not too old)

-## Project 2 - Object Reconstruction
+## Project 2 - Reconstruction Toolkit
-Comprises several applications, each with their own dependencies, the Bag folder has several possible input files, and a folder with a meshlab project and the achieved result:
+A set of toolss, each with their own dependencies to reconstruct 3D models from Kinect depth maps.
+The Bag folder ha  possible input files, and a folder with a meshlab project and the achieved result, the dependencies are as follows:
 - DepthSaver (Windows Only)
+ - GLEW
  - freeglut
  - SOIL
  - Kinect SDK (Kinect10.lib)